 UPTAKE and SSTP will work to identify the priority geographies for each radio campaign.
 The SMS and voice component will be developed to cover all the major agro-ecological zone of Tanzania.

-The partners in this project will work in collaboration with a large number of organisations including the members of the Legume Alliance in Tanzania.
+The partners in this project will work in collaboration with a large number of organizations including the members of the Legume Alliance in Tanzania.